Nairn Central Beach

 The charming seaside resort of Nairn lies about 16 miles east of Inverness.
 Here visitors will find everything that would be expected from a such a pleasant seaside resort.
 There’s a playpark, putting green, tea rooms and two Championship golf courses.
 There are also ice-cream and fish-and-chip stalls.

 Central Beach occupies the area closest to the town’s leisure facilities.
 Lying to the west of the river Nairn, Central Beach has pristine white sands fringed by low dunes.

 The climate in this area is surprisingly mild for the Highlands, making this an excellent summertime destination.

-In the height of the summer season, Central Beach gets a little busier than the more remote West Beach, to the east of the river Nairn.
+In the height of the summer season, Central Beach gets a little busier than the more remote East Beach, to the east of the river Nairn.
 It is also popular with swimmers and water-sports enthusiasts.

 Parking is available in the town and access to Central Beach is easy.

 Type of beach

 Dogs friendly beach?

 Dogs are allowed on the beach at all times